-Germaine Ingram came under the spell of jazz tap dance in the early 1980s when she began intensive study with internationally acclaimed tap artist and teacher LaVaughn Robinson.
+Germaine Ingram came under the spell of jazz and tap dance in the early 1980s when she began intensive study with internationally acclaimed tap artist and teacher LaVaughn Robinson.
 She has pursued tap’s call through performance, choreography, teaching, oral history, video-making and stage production.

-Her choreographic credits include commissions for Manhattan Tap and Washington-based Tappers With Attitude, and works for musical theater.
+Her choreographic credits include commissions for Manhattan Tap and Washington D.C.-based Tappers With Attitude, and works for musical theater.
 Her commission for Tappers With Attitude was performed at the Kennedy Center for the Performing Arts in July 2000.
-In 1998, she contributed choreography to the Joyce Theater presentation, “Excursion Fare,” an evening-length collaboration between Heather Cornell of Manhattan Tap and world music ensemble Keith Terry and Crosspulse.
+In 1998, she contributed choreography to the Joyce Theater presentation, “Excursion Fare,” an evening-length collaboration between Heather Cornell of Manhattan Tap and world music ensemble Keith Terry of Crosspulse.
 Over the past several years she has collaborated and performed with renowned jazz composers and instrumentalists Odean Pope (saxophone), Dave Burrell (piano) and Tyrone Brown (bass), working with these musicians and others in Folklore Project artist residency performances, and elsewhere, including at Dance Boom, and the Merriam Theater.